DhruvKMistry/Final_test/README.md

 Also uses Html/CSS for the UI of the Project.

-While the project is deployed on Heroku : ML API (dhruvfinaltest.herokuapp.com)
+While the project is deployed on Heroku : [ML API](https://dhruvfinaltest.herokuapp.com/)